indimail/indimail-mta/README.md

 indimail-mta is the default MTA installed when you install [IndiMail Virtual Domains](https://github.com/mbhangui/indimail-virtualdomains).
 Refer to this [README](https://github.com/mbhangui/indimail-virtualdomains/blob/master/.github/README-indimail.md) for a detailed understanding of Indimail Virtual Domains and indimail-mta.

-This document contains installation instructions for install indimail-mta from source as well as building binary packages from the source.
+This document contains instructions for building indimail-mta from source.

 To install you need to do the following

 # Source Compiling/Linking

-The steps below give instructions on building from source.
+The steps below give instructions to build from source.
 If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
-Once generated, the same package can be deployed on multiple hosts.
+Once generated, the package/packages can be deployed on multiple hosts.
 To generate RPM packages for all components refer to [Binary Packages](.github/CREATE-Packages.md)

 You can also use docker / podman images to deploy indimail-mta.
 Look at the chapter `# Docker / Podman Repository` below on how to do that.
 The big advantage of using a docker / podman image is you can save your configuration with the `docker commit ..` or `podman commit` to checkpoint your entire build and deploy the exact configuration on multiple hosts.